browserengineering/book/book/chrome.md

 Here's the plan: the `Browser` class will own the window and canvas and all related methods, such as event handling.
 And it'll also contain a list of `Tab` objects and the page chrome.
-But the web page itself its associated methods will live in a new `Tab` class.
+But the web page itself and its associated methods will live in a new `Tab` class.

 To start, rename your existing `Browser` class to be just `Tab`, since until now we've only handled a single web page: